ModernHumanAnatomy/MHACapstone/docs/capstone-evaluation.md

 Often the timing between grading the Capstone Project and submitting the Comprehensive Exam Report are not aligned.
 So, Committee Members may need to sign off on the Comprehensive Exam Report before the Capstone Report is finalized and ready to be graded.

-Committee Members may sign off on a \"Pass\" if they are in consensus and if the student has accomplished the following:
+Committee Members may sign off on a "Pass" if they are in consensus and if the student has accomplished the following:

 1. Submitted a nearly complete draft of the [Capstone Report](capstone-report-guidelines.md) (two weeks prior to the presentation)